-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 14.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 16 and forms part of this directors' report for the year ended 31st December 2011.

 Auditor

 HLB Mann Judd continues in office in accordance with section 327 of the Corporations Act 2001.